Joel Beverley is one of the co-founders of RotaCloud. The two other co-founders are David Brandon and James Lintern.

-Joel Beverley: Prior to RotaCloud I had little in the way of business experience.
-Fresh from graduating from Durham University (UK) after studying law for 3 years, I decided that working in the legal industry wasn’t for me.
-I always wanted to work for myself and it wasn’t too long before the opportunity to start my own company presented itself.
+Joel Beverley: Before RotaCloud I had little in the way of business experience.
+Fresh from graduating from Durham University (UK) after studying law for three years, I decided that working in the legal industry wasn’t for me.
+I always wanted to work for myself, and it wasn’t too long before the opportunity to start my own company presented itself.

 Success Harbor: What were the greatest challenges starting RotaCloud?

 Joel Beverley: Starting out our biggest issues were planning and time-management.

 When we first had the idea, we naively jumped in two footed without a properly formulated business plan.

 A couple of months down the line things got tricky, development of the software stagnated, and we struggled to move forward without having a clear business plan.
 After collectively taking some time off from the company we restarted work again in the New Year.